RuichenLi0213/ans_modulation_hr_bp/README.md

-A minimal, transparent, closed-loop cardiovascular model with autonomic nervous system (ANS) modulation of **heart rate** and **blood pressure**, plus a phenomenological **wave-reflection** mechanism that gives the arterial pressure waveform a realistic secondary peak.
+A minimal, transparent, closed-loop cardiovascular model with autonomic nervous system (ANS) modulation of **heart rate** and **blood pressure**, plus a phenomenological **wave-reflection** mechanism.

-The project is a *reduced conceptual model* distilled from a large research-grade Fortran cardiovascular simulator (`cvs.f90`).
-It keeps the original autonomic regulation formulas but replaces the full 1-D vascular network with a single artery–vascular-bed–vein loop, so the whole model fits in one short, readable, dependency-free Fortran file per stage.
+The project is a *conceptual model*, which keeps the original autonomic regulation formulas but replaces the full 1-D vascular network with a single artery–vascular-bed–vein loop, so the whole model fits in one short, readable, dependency-free Fortran file per stage.